 Red Stripe is not the only beer brewed on the island of Jamaica, it's just the best-known.
 If you're interested in exploring more Jamaican beers, look for these.
 Some are exported from the island and all can be found when you travel there.
 It is not a comprehensive list, but they are some of the best.

-- Dragon Stout - The Caribbean island is, surprisingly, quite fond of stouts and if you are as well, try this dark ale.
+- Dragon Stout: People in this Caribbean island are quite fond of stouts, and if you are as well, try this dark ale.

-- Carib Lager is popular in Jamaica but is actually brewed in Trinidad and Tobago.
+- Carib Lager: This beer is popular in Jamaica but is actually brewed in Trinidad and Tobago.
 It's a fantastic lager that's great for a day on the beach.